Don’t Wait for Disaster: Steps You Can Take to Ensure Fire Safety in the Workplace

 1. Conduct a risk assessment

-A risk assessment is the first step in identifying a potential fire hazard in the workplace.
+A fire risk assessment is the first step in identifying a potential fire hazard in the workplace.
 It involves evaluating the physical layout, electrical systems and equipment, as well as the processes, materials and substances used in the workplace.
 Once the hazards have been identified, evaluate existing fire safety measures to determine their effectiveness.

 2. Develop a fire safety plan

 Accidental fires can happen at any time, and it is essential to be prepared.
 A fire safety plan is a comprehensive document that outlines what to do in the event of a workplace fire.
-The plan should establish an emergency response team and define their roles and responsibilities.
-It should also define evacuation procedures and safe evacuation routes, establish communication protocols, as well as determine the roles and responsibilities of employees during an emergency.
-Ensure that the plan is easily accessible to everyone, and conduct periodic emergency drills to measure employees understanding of evacuation procedures.
-Employers are required to have at least two period drills both planned and unplanned.
+The plan should establish an emergency response team and define the members’ roles and responsibilities.
+It should also define evacuation procedures and safe evacuation routes and establish communication protocols, as well as determine the roles and responsibilities of employees during an emergency.

 3. Provide fire safety training

-Educate employees on fire hazards and prevention, train employees on fire safety procedures and evacuation routes, and ensure they know how to use fire extinguishers.
-It’s essential to provide training to new employees and periodic refresher training to all employees.
 Ensure that all employees understand the importance of fire safety and are aware of the potential consequences of failing to follow fire safety protocols.
-Employers should always stress life safety first, educate and ensure disabled are assisted first.
+Employers should always stress life safety first, educate all personnel and ensure disabled employees are assisted first.

 4. Install a robust fire detection and suppression system